rombrew/phobia/doc/CLI.md

 ## Register file concept

 Register is a scalar variable known by its name and having associated attributes.
-All registers together are called a register file.
+All registers together are called the register file.
 This is a convenient way to access all parameters using a single mechanism.
 There is a **reg** command to work with registers from the CLI.
-There are several ways to call this command.
+There are several ways to call this command:

-1. Without arguments it will list all registers and their values.
+* Without arguments it will list all registers and their values.
-2. You can specify a pattern by which registers will be filtered.
+* You can specify a pattern by which registers will be filtered.
 A pattern can be any part of the register name.
-3. If only one register matches the specified pattern the second parameter specifies its new value.
+* If only one register matches the specified pattern the second parameter specifies its new value.
-4. You can specify a reqister number instead of its name to refer the exactly one register.
+* You can specify a reqister number instead of its name to refer the exactly one register.

-Something like that.
+Something like that:

 	# reg <pattern> <value>
 	# reg <ID> <value>

-Almost all of the configuration is to change the value of the registers.
+Almost all of the configuration process is to change the value of the registers.

-You can also export configuration registers values in plain text using a **config_export** command.
+You can also export all of configuration registers in plain text using a **export_reg** command.
 The output of this command can be fed back into the CLI to restore the configuration.

-	# config_export
+	# export_reg

-To save the values of the configuration registers in the flash there is a **flash_prog** command.
+To save the values of the configuration registers in the flash storage there is a **flash_prog** command.
 Register values from the flash are loaded automatically at startup.

 	# flash_prog

 Note the different types of registers.
 There are registers intended for saving as configuration.
 Other registers provide information to read only.
-Virtual registers provide a different way to access other registers (usually this is taking a value in other units).
-There are also link registers that are required to configure data transfer between different subsystems.
+Virtual registers provide a different way to access other registers (usually this is taking a value in different units of measurement).
+There are also link registers that are required to configure data transfer between subsystems.

 Each register can have its own write and read handler that can do a complex non obvious actions during access to it.